 Op-eds and Stanford Press Coverage

-My work has been discussed or profiled in a number of press outlets, including The Financial Times, The Washington Post, The New York Sun, the Indian Express, the Economic Times, the Economist, the Economist Intelligence Unit, Forbes India, The Times of India, among others.
+My work has been discussed or profiled in a number of press outlets, including The Financial Times, The Washington Post, The New York Sun, the Indian Express, the Dawn, the Economic Times, the Economist, the Economist Intelligence Unit, Forbes India, The Times of India, among others.

 - Surviving the Conquest: inter-ethnic complementarities and indigenous resilience to pandemics and war in Mexico, with Alberto Diaz-Cayeros and Juan Espinosa-Balbuena, VoxEU, April 3, 2022